carsonjc04/carsonjc04/README.md

 <h2 align="left">Hi 👋!
-My name is Carson Christensen and I'm an aspiring Software Engineer, from Elk Grove, California</h2>
+My name is Carson Christensen and I'm an aspiring Software Engineer, from Elk Grove, California.
+I am a Junior of Computer Science at California State University, Fullerton, with a strong foundation in software development, web development, and machine learning.
+Over the past 3 months I have been working as a Programming Instructor for Whizara where I have gained valuable experience in my ability to teach complex programming concepts to students of all ages.
+I hope to utilise my skills in a professional environment over the summer as an intern!
+Outside of programming and technology, I love soccer, gaming, and camping!
+I'm always looking to grow my personal and professional network.
+Feel free to connect via LinkedIn or contact me directly at carsonjc04@gmail.com.
+I look forward to exploring opportunities in software development and IT.</h2>

 ###